-The linguist William Labov was the 20th century trailblazer for establishing principles for eliciting linguistic data in a way that did not disrupt the native speakers’ language use or introduce bad data.
+The linguist William Labov was a 20th century trailblazer for establishing principles for eliciting linguistic data in a way that did not disrupt the native speakers’ language use or introduce bad data.
 He was studying how the pronunciation of r varies among English speakers (Labov 1966).
 Rather than asking directly how they pronounced certain words (which would immediately place the speakers in a situation where their speech is non-natural), he instead went to the mall and asked various people throughout the mall where various department stores were in the building–all of which he knew ahead of time were on the fourth floor.
 This gave him a means of getting unaffected linguistic data.
 He also pretended to have misheard so that he could get a repeated statement of the response.
 The result?
 One response at natural speed and one response at a slower speed.

 This is the challenge of eliciting data.
 It is difficult to do naturally.
 Field linguists studying undocumented minority languages have an even more difficult time, since they cannot elicit natural data until they’ve learned the language.
 So usually, the majority of work is done in the context of asking some form of How do you say… and then transcribing the answer and asking for a translation of it.
-This can be highly risky for getting trustworthy dat.
-Claire Bowern (2015) has an entire section dedicated to how to make sure one’s elicited data is reliable in this context and since most of my audience is interested in ancient languages, I won’t go into the details.
+This can be highly risky for getting trustworthy data.
+Claire Bowern (2015) has an entire section dedicated to how to make sure one’s elicited data is reliable in this context, though, since most of my audience is interested in ancient languages, I won’t go into the details here.

 Other field linguists will say that the answer is to simply not elicit data at all: only work from corpus texts.
 Dixon’s (2009) view is corpus work is the only acceptable method for studying language structure and elicitation is only acceptable for the purpose of filling in morphological paradigms that have gaps from the corpus.

 So what can we take away from this in terms of Ancient Greek?